.png)

 Meet the Committee

-Below are the elected Committee Members for 2025/2026 and a short paragraph about why they run and what they do within the club
+Below are the elected Committee Members for 2026/2027 and a short paragraph about why they run and what they do within the club

-Club Chair & Run Leader
+Club Chair, Club Kit Co-ordinator & Run Leader

 Club President